-She provides guidance in the development and implementation of YMPO's transportation planning program strategic planning process, project management activities and critical management processes and controls.
-She also provides recommendations in the development of regional transportation policies, plans, and programs, the development of the Long-Range Transportation Plan (LRTP), the regional, or metropolitan, Transportation Improvement Program (TIP), Air Quality Conformity Analyses (AQCA), the UPWP and Annual Budget, and Transit plans.
+She guides the development and implementation of YMPO's transportation planning program's strategic planning process, project management activities, and critical management processes and controls.
+She also provides recommendations for the development of regional transportation policies, plans, and programs, the development of the Long-Range Transportation Plan (LRTP), the regional, or metropolitan, Transportation Improvement Program (TIP), Air Quality Conformity Analyses (AQCA), the UPWP and Annual Budget, and Transit plans.